 Background

-The island - "discovered" by Christopher COLUMBUS in 1494 - was settled by the Spanish early in the 16th century.
-The Native Taino, who had inhabited Jamaica for centuries, were gradually exterminated and replaced by African slaves.
+Europeans first saw Jamaica when Christopher COLUMBUS arrived in 1494, and the Spanish settled the island early in the 16th century.
+The Native Taino, who had inhabited Jamaica for centuries, were gradually exterminated and replaced with African slaves.
 England seized the island in 1655 and established a plantation economy based on sugar, cocoa, and coffee.
-The abolition of slavery in 1834 freed a quarter million slaves, many of whom became small farmers.
+The abolition of slavery in 1834 freed a quarter-million slaves, many of whom became small farmers.
 Jamaica gradually increased its independence from Britain.
 In 1958, it joined other British Caribbean colonies in forming the Federation of the West Indies.
 Jamaica withdrew from the Federation in 1961 and gained full independence in 1962.
-Deteriorating economic conditions during the 1970s led to recurrent violence as rival gangs affiliated with the major political parties evolved into powerful organized crime networks involved in international drug smuggling and money laundering.
-Violent crime, drug trafficking, corruption, the COVID-19 pandemic, and poverty pose significant challenges to the government today.
+Deteriorating economic conditions during the 1970s led to recurring violence as rival gangs affiliated with the major political parties evolved into powerful organized crime networks involved in international drug smuggling and money laundering.
+Violent crime, drug trafficking, corruption, and poverty pose significant challenges to the government today.
 Nonetheless, many rural and resort areas remain relatively safe and contribute substantially to the economy.

 Visit the Definitions and Notes page to view a description of each topic.